 Abstract

-The present study was conducted to investigate the information search behavior of Iranians on the Internet during the period of COVID-19 and investigated the relationship between the peak of the disease and the searches performed on the Internet.
-This research was fundamental in terms of purpose and descriptive in terms of research method.
+The objective of this research was to investigate the information search behavior of Iranians on the Internet during the COVID-19 pandemic and to examine the relationship between the peak of the disease and the searches performed on the Internet.
+The purpose of this research was fundamental, and the research method was descriptive.
 The statistical population is the searches performed by Iranians from February 2020 to April 2022, and the investigated sample was the searched concepts related to anxiety and mental health.
-The first part of the data was the searches that were extracted from the Google Trends website in December 2022, the second part of the data, the daily statistics of death and new infections were received from the Johns Hopkins University website.
-Data analysis was done with the Granger causality test and Pearson correlation using Python version 3.12.
-The results show that the search for concepts related to anxiety has grown at the beginning of the epidemic, the amount of searching for anxiety concepts at the beginning of the epidemic has a positive and significant correlation with the number of deaths due to the disease, in such a way that with the increase in deaths, the amount of anxiety searches should increase with an interval of few days.
-With the decrease in deaths, these searches decreased, but after a few months, the trend of anxiety searches decreased and no longer had a relationship with the number of deaths.
-At the beginning of the epidemic, the search for psychological treatment was small, but after 9 months, it increased, and with the increase in the number of deaths, these searches also increased.
-The results show that internet searches can be a useful tool for monitoring community concerns.
+The first part of the data consisted of the queries that were extracted from the Google Trends website in December 2022.
+The second part, which consisted of the daily statistics of death and new infections, was obtained from the Johns Hopkins University website.
+Python version 3.12 was employed to conduct data analysis, which included the Granger causality test and Pearson correlation.
+The results indicate that the search for anxiety-related concepts has increased at the beginning of the epidemic.
+The quantity of searches for anxiety concepts at the beginning of the epidemic is positively and significantly correlated with the number of deaths caused by the disease.
+Consequently, the quantity of anxiety searches should increase over a period of a few days as the number of deaths increases.
+These searches diminished as the number of deaths decreased; however, the trend of anxiety searches ceased to be correlated with the number of deaths after a few months.
+The search for psychological treatment was modest at the onset of the epidemic; however, it increased after nine months, and the number of deaths also increased, prompting an increase in these searches.
+The results show that internet inquiries can be a useful tool for monitoring community concerns.

 Keywords